Summary: Chapter IV

 Winston looks around the little room above Mr. Charrington’s shop, which he has rented—foolishly, he thinks—for his affair with Julia.
 Outside, a burly, red-armed woman sings a song and hangs up her laundry.
 Winston and Julia have been busy with the city’s preparations for Hate Week, and Winston has been frustrated by their inability to meet.
 The problem was exacerbated by the fact that Julia has had her period.
 Winston wishes that he and Julia could lead a more leisurely, romantic life, like an old, married couple.

 Julia comes into the room with sugar, coffee, and bread—luxuries only members of the Inner Party could normally obtain.
 She puts on makeup, and her beauty and femininity overwhelm Winston.
 Lounging in bed in the evening, Julia sees a rat; Winston, afraid of rats more than anything else, is horrified.
-Julia looks through the room, and notices the paperweight.
+Julia looks through the room and notices the paperweight.
 Winston tells her that the paperweight is a link to the past.
 They sing the song about St. Clement’s Church, and Julia says that one day she will clean the old picture of the church.
-When Julia leaves, Winston sits gazing into the crystal paperweight, imagining living inside it with Julia in an eternal stasis.
+When Julia leaves, Winston sits gazing into the crystal paperweight, imagining living inside it with Julia in eternal stasis.

 As Winston predicted would happen, Syme vanishes.
 During the preparations for Hate Week, the city comes alive with the heat of the summer, and even the proles seem rowdy.
 Parsons hangs streamers everywhere and his children sing a new song, called “Hate Song,” written in celebration of the event.
 Winston becomes increasingly obsessed with the room above Mr. Charrington’s shop, thinking about it even when he cannot go there.
 He fantasizes that Katherine will die, which would allow him to marry Julia; he even dreams of altering his identity to become a prole.
 Winston and Julia talk about the Brotherhood; he tells her about the strange kinship he feels with O’Brien, and she tells him that she believes the war and Party enemies like Emmanuel Goldstein to be Party inventions.
 Winston is put off by her thoughtless lack of concern, and scolds her for being a rebel only from the waist down.

 O’Brien makes contact with Winston, who has been waiting for this moment all his life.
 During his brief meeting with O’Brien in the hallway at the Ministry of Truth, Winston is anxious and excited.
 O’Brien alludes to Syme and tells Winston that he can see a Newspeak dictionary if he will come to O’Brien’s house one evening.
-Winston feels that his meeting with O’Brien continues a path in his life begun the day of his first rebellious thought.
+Winston feels that his meeting with O’Brien continues a path in his life that began the day of his first rebellious thought.
 He thinks gloomily that this path will lead him to the Ministry of Love, where he expects to be killed.
 Though he accepts his fate, he is thrilled to have O’Brien’s address.

 These three chapters represent a transitional period, during which Winston’s affair with Julia becomes an established part of their lives, and leading up to Winston’s meeting with O’Brien.
 Despite the risk, Winston rents the room above Mr. Charrington’s shop so that he and Julia can have a regular place to meet.
 As the preparations for Hate Week cast a shadow of heat and fatigue on Winston’s life, a number of important minor details surface throughout this section, each of which has some bearing on later developments in the novel.